evalgpt/evalgpt/README.md

 ## Known Issues

 * Some language interpreters behave differently launching code and running code output may be duplicated or missing.
 If you eval code and expect a prompt to be shown assume its being shown and enter a value.
 Investigating way to consistently handle tty io.

+## Contributing

+This is a weekend project for me & contributions are welcome!

+Please see [contributing guide](https://github.com/evalgpt/evalgpt/blob/main/CONTRIBUTING.md) for more details.

 ## Examples